Hi and welcome to our blog!

 The blog’s current Editorial board consists mainly of researchers engaged in research projects of governments, coalitions and political parties in parliamentary democracies.
 These are, in alphabetical order:

-Anders Backlund, PhD candidate in Political Science, Södertörn University.
+Anders Backlund, PhD in Political Science, Södertörn University.

 Torbjörn Bergman, Professor in Political Science, Umeå University.